unicode-org/cldr/docs/ldml/tr35-keyboards.md

 > The to attribute value is the result of (one or more) flicks.

+**Example**
-Example: where a flick to the Northeast then South produces two code points.
+where a flick to the Northeast then South produces two code points.

 ```xml
 <flicks iso="C01">